Early 20th-Century Duffner & Kimberly Table Lamp

-GUEST: My grandmother bought it at auction in about 1929.
-It's been in the family ever since.
-So 80 years in the family.
-Many years ago I thought I saw "Handel” on something that had been on the base.
+GUEST: My grandmother bought it at auction about 1929.
+It's been in the family ever since, so 80 years in the family.
+Many years ago, I thought I saw "Handel" on something that had been on the base.

 APPRAISER: But you weren't sure about that.

-APPRAISER: Now there's another little part of this story that we don't know in looking at it from this angle.
+APPRAISER: Now, there's another little part of the story that we don't know in looking at it from this angle.